input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

 3. Make sure you have access to:

-    a.
-One or more funded addresses;
+    1. One or more funded addresses;
     2. The keys and operational certificate for the stake pool that you set up in Exercise 3;
     3. The stake keys from Exercise 4.